 You see, whenever we fall in love with someone, we focus on their feelings instead of ours.
 We learn to love them, and we forget about loving ourselves.

 It’s time for you to learn how to love yourself again.
 Perceive yourself as a different entity that needs a lot of nurturing and care.
-Give yourself the best of everything.
+Give yourself the best of everything and you’ll learn how to be happy alone single.

 That means that you can use various strategies such as periodic rewards.
 Moreover, you need to step out of your normal perception boundaries and understand one important thing: